Want CNET to notify you of price drops and the latest stories?

 Condiment packets

 Let's be honest.
 Do you ever open your condiment packet drawer and get something out of it?
 If not, it's time to use that drawer for something else.
-If you do, it still might be time to cull the collection.
+Even if you do, it still might be time to cull the collection.
 If the packet is sticky, corroded or discolored, the contents may be expired.
 Throw it away.

 coffee-beans